ynffsy/temporaldata/README.md

 pip install -e .
 ```

-## Documentation
-> [!WARNING]
-> The docs are hosted publically for convenience, please do not share the link.

-You can find the documentation for this package [here](https://chic-dragon-bc9a04.netlify.app/).

 ## Contributing
 If you are planning to contribute to the package, you can install the package in
 development mode by running the following command: